 Obviously, at this age it’s not ideal for you baby to be watching videos.
 However, if you’ve got a particularly fussy baby and you are stressed about the plane ride, having downloaded kids videos can be a lifesaver.

 Make sure to bring a tablet or your phone with some downloaded videos.
-You’ll have to keep the volume down, but even without sound, brightly colored cartoons are often enough to calm babies down.
+You’ll have to keep the volume down, but even without sound, brightly coloured cartoons are often enough to calm babies down.

 You May Also Like: